wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.1.23 27/10/2012 =
+- Fix problem with Editors publishing where designated wordbooker settings were being lost.
+- Minor change to refresh_token call again.
+- Add index on post_comments table.
+- Fix problem in DB upgrade process so changes roll forward properly.
+- Added option to control comment pulling pushing cut off dates rather than relying on the blog setting.
+- Recoded a couple of the comment handling queries to make things tighter.
+- Fixed a bug in the comment handling process which produced odd results on some installations.
+- Removed a pile of redundant diagnostic messages.
+- Fixed a problem with a couple of diagnostic messages during comment handling erroring.
+- Fix a missing function relating to comment deletion.
+- Fix an obscure problem with some installs failing with a unexpected T_VARIABLE error
+- Removed the "None" Option from the Action Links.
+Changed "Share" to use the built in FB Share option

 = Version 2.1.22  05/10/2012 =
 - Changes to refresh_token calls to reduce load on server.
-- Add wrapper round curl_version to stop errors blowing things up.
+- Add wrapper round curl_version to stop errors blowing things up
 - Added new image size for og:tags so all new images will have a specific image for wordbooker og tags.
 - Change og image code to use the new size, or fail back to large if missing.

 = Version 2.1.21  03/10/2012 =
-- Two new fields that should have been NULL weren't so data failed to get inserted into a table
+- Two new fields that should have been NULL weren't so data failed to get inserted into a table.

 = Version 2.1.20  02/10/2012 =
-- DB changes needed to support new feature not included in create script so new installs would mis-behave
+- DB changes needed to support new feature not included in create script so new installs would mis-behave.
 - Remove a totally obsolete function.

 = Version 2.1.19  29/09/2012 =
 - Fix an issue with gravatars not displaying properly when there is no gravatar associated with the commenter